-Through moving image, writing and drawing, Lynette Smith addresses what she sees as the fundamental question of how we find meaning in things.
+Through moving image, writing and drawing, Lynette Smith looks at how we find meaning in things.

-In video installations characterised by subtle imagery and terse narratives, Smith has explored the shifting sands of our agency in worlds in which everything might be other than what it seems.
-As part of performative drawing, she has studied how uncertainty shapes action.
+In video installations characterised by subtle imagery and terse narratives, Smith has explored the shifting sands of our agency in worlds in which everything might be other than what it seems–wondering at the same time why we have an ethos of ‘seeming’ when it comes to images.
+As part of performative drawing, she has studied how little it takes to be an image and what it is like to be in one.
 In essays and other writings, she has laid out forms of the image, and knit visual and verbal modes tightly together into one surface.
 In all this work, she is looking at the conditions, or the circumstances, in which something is revealed to someone—how it becomes unhidden.

 Lynette Smith completed her Bachelor of Fine Arts at RMIT University in 1995 and went on to do postgraduate study in linguistics and philosophy at the University of Melbourne in the 2000s.
 In 2004-2005 she was on the board of West Space, an artist-run space in Melbourne.
 She lives and works in Melbourne.